maniaplanet/documentation/maniascript/tuto/your-first-script.md

     ***StartRound***
     ***
-    //Code to executed when a round is started
+    //Code to execute when a round is started
     ***

     ***Playloop***